The labor strikes in Britain are years in the making

-British workers have hit a breaking point, with half a million people including nurses, railway workers, and teachers striking Wednesday for wages that match the pace of inflation and the actual value of their labor.
-Though the UK’s cost of living crisis has affected most sectors of society, it’s only the latest of a cascading series of problems for the country’s workers.
+British workers have hit a breaking point, with half a million people, including nurses, railway workers, and teachers, striking Wednesday for wages that match the pace of inflation and the actual value of their labor.
+Though the UK’s cost-of-living crisis has affected most sectors, it’s only the latest of a cascading series of problems for the country’s workers.

-The strikes emerge from the background of a decade-plus austerity program and social services cuts that have hit the poor and middle income classes particularly hard, as well as dramatic shifts in the UK economy which some experts say have exacerbated inequality.
+The strikes emerged following a decade-plus of austerity programs and social services cuts that have hit the poor and middle class particularly hard as well as dramatic shifts in the UK economy, which some experts say have exacerbated inequality.

 Wednesday’s strikes were the largest in a decade, closing schools and stopping the country’s rail service.
-The UK’s public services, including the National Health Service (NHS), schools, rail and maritime services, firefighters, and police, have suffered from a lack of government investment over the past decade and in particular, under the UK’s Conservative party.
-That lack of investment has been exacerbated for the NHS in particular due to the Covid-19 pandemic, which overloaded the already-stretched system.
+The UK’s public services, including the National Health Service (NHS), schools, rail and maritime services, firefighters, and police, have suffered from a lack of government investment over the past decade and, in particular, under the UK’s Conservative Party.
+That lack of investment has been further amplified for the NHS due to the Covid-19 pandemic, which overloaded the already-stretched system.

 Railway workers, led by National Union of Rail, Maritime and Transport Workers General Secretary Mick Lynch, have been holding strikes since the summer due to what the union says is a proposed pay cut over the next two years, as well as proposed job and service upgrade cuts.
 The government under Prime Minister Rishi Sunak has responded by admonishing the workers, condemning the strikes, and backing legislation around minimum service levels, which would limit workers’ right to strike if it passes Parliament.